chainstack/docs/docs/api/solana/getidentity.md

 # getIdentity

-Solana API method that returns the identity pubkey for the current node.
+Solana API method that returns the identity public key for the current node.

 **Parameters:**